Intro to Cooperative Education

 - You serve as the employer's "good will ambassador" to other RIT students and faculty, facilitating recruiting and other relationships.

-While you are enrolled for a co-op assignment, you are not charged RIT tuition for the quarter.
-Therefore, with the exception of the Federal Pell Grant, you are not eligible to receive financial aid for the co-op quarter.
+While you are enrolled for a co-op assignment, you are not charged RIT tuition for the term.
+Therefore, with the exception of the Federal Pell Grant, you are not eligible to receive financial aid for the co-op term.
 Financial aid includes federal and private alternative loans as well as grants and scholarships.
 If you have any questions regarding your co-op earnings and financial aid, you should contact your Financial Aid Counselor.

 Students who co-op in Rochester may stay in RIT housing.
 Students who co-op out of town are typically responsible for finding their own housing near the employer’s location.
 Some companies provide housing assistance in the form of subsidies or housing allowances, or space in locations they own or rent for this purpose.
 Most employers will at least provide a list of apartments or housing options to assist students.